GyebnarPeter/next-level/README.md

 * [Setup](#setup)

 ## General info
-This project is an web app of an imagine escape room Next Level.
+This project is a web app of an imagine escape room Next Level.
 Contains booking, voting and email sending option.

 ## Technologies
 Project is created with